Prompt criticality: Prompt critical accidents

 Nuclear reactors can be susceptible to prompt-criticality accidents if a large increase in reactivity (or k-effective) occurs, e.g., following failure of their control and safety systems.
 The rapid uncontrollable increase in reactor power in prompt-critical conditions is likely to irreparably damage the reactor and in extreme cases, may breach the containment of the reactor.
 Nuclear reactors' safety systems are designed to prevent prompt criticality and, for defense in depth, reactor structures also provide multiple layers of containment as a precaution against any accidental releases of radioactive fission products.

 With the exception of research and experimental reactors, only a small number of reactor accidents are thought to have achieved prompt criticality, for example Chernobyl #4, the U.S. Army's SL-1, and Soviet submarine K-431.
-In all these examples the uncontrolled surge in power was sufficient to cause an explosion that destroyed each reactor and released radioactive fission products into the atmosphere.
+In all these examples, the uncontrolled surge in power was sufficient to cause an explosion that destroyed the reactor and released radioactive fission products into the atmosphere.

-At Chernobyl in 1986, a poorly understood positive scram effect resulted in an overheated reactor core.
-This led to the rupturing of the fuel elements and water pipes, vaporization of water, a steam explosion, and a meltdown.
+At Chernobyl in 1986, a test procedure which required cutting power to half of the reactor's coolant pumps was undertaken.
+This test, in combination with a poorly-understood positive scram effect, resulted in a dangerously overheated reactor core.
+This led to the rupturing of the fuel elements and water pipes, vaporization of water, a steam explosion, and a graphite fire.
 Estimated power levels prior to the incident suggest that it operated in excess of 30 GW, ten times its 3 GW maximum thermal output.
 The reactor chamber's 2000-ton lid was lifted by the steam explosion.
 Since the reactor was not designed with a containment building capable of containing this catastrophic explosion, the accident released large amounts of radioactive material into the environment.

-In the other two incidents, the reactor plants failed due to errors during a maintenance shutdown that was caused by the rapid and uncontrolled removal of at least one control rod.
+In the other two incidents, the reactors failed due to errors during a maintenance shutdown involving the rapid and uncontrolled removal of at least one control rod.
 The SL-1 was a prototype reactor intended for use by the US Army in remote polar locations.
-At the SL-1 plant in 1961, the reactor was brought from shutdown to prompt critical state by manually extracting the central control rod too far.
+At the SL-1 plant in 1961, the reactor was brought from shut down to a prompt critical state by manually extracting the central control rod too far.
 As the water in the core quickly converted to steam and expanded (in just a few milliseconds), the 26000 lb reactor vessel jumped 9 ft 1 in, leaving impressions in the ceiling above.
 All three men performing the maintenance procedure died from injuries.
 1,100 curies of fission products were released as parts of the core were expelled.
 It took 2 years to investigate the accident and clean up the site.
 The excess prompt reactivity of the SL-1 core was calculated in a 1962 report:

 In the K-431 reactor accident, 10 were killed during a refueling operation.
 The K-431 explosion destroyed the adjacent machinery rooms and ruptured the submarine's hull.
-In these two catastrophes, the reactor plants went from complete shutdown to extremely high power levels in a fraction of a second, damaging the reactor plants beyond repair.
+In these two catastrophes, the reactors went from completely shutdown to extremely high power levels in a fraction of a second, damaging the reactors beyond repair.